xzy3/qutiepy/README.md

 cause a panic if the records are requested from a OGE record.

 ## filter
-Select records from the accounting log strem based on an expressive LDAP inspired filter syntax.
+Select records from the accounting log stream based on an expressive LDAP inspired filter syntax.

 ### Subcommand Summary